-Having an adequate amount of red blood cells is essential to keep the body’s processes running smoothly.
+An adequate amount of red blood cells is essential to keep the body’s processes running smoothly.

 Doctors usually test hematocrit levels as part of a complete blood count (CBC).

-A CBC is composed of a range of tests, and may include:
+A CBC is composed of a range of tests and may include: